ggarcia24/aws_documentation/compute/EC2.md

     - Schedule
         - You know in advance when the peaks are i.e Monday 9AM
 - You can use Scaling Cooldowns to control how fast the scaling activity affects your counters, the default is 300 sec
+- Termination Policy
+    - Default: Remove the oldest launch configuration from the AZ with the higher number of instances
+- Lifecycle Hooks
+    - Instance Launching
+    - Instance Terminating

 ## Security

 ## Notes

+- Load balancers can scale but are not instantaneous, some times you'll need to contact AWS for a "warm-up"
+- To update an Auto Scaling  Group you must provide a new launch configuration

 ## Questions / Flashcards